A new platform for documentation and tutorials is launching soon.

 By default, the Secrets Engine will mount at the name of the engine.
 To enable the Secrets Engine at a different path, use the

 It's necessary to generate and configure a MongoDB Atlas Programmatic API Key for your organization or project that has sufficient permissions to allow Vault to create other Programmatic API Keys.

 In order to grant Vault programmatic access to an organization or project using only the API you need to create a MongoDB Atlas Programmatic API Key with the appropriate roles if you have not already done so.
 A Programmatic API Key consists of a public and private key, so ensure you have both.
 Regarding roles, the Organization Owner and Project Owner roles should be sufficient for most needs, however be sure to check what each role grants in the MongoDB Atlas Programmatic API Key User Roles documentation.
-It is recommended to set an IP whitelist when creating the key.
+It is recommended to set an IP Network Access list when creating the key.

 Once you have a MongoDB Atlas Programmatic Key pair, as created in the previous step, Vault can now be configured to use it with MongoDB Atlas: